PkFokam-Alumni-Network/CommunityBackendService/README.md

   - MacOS: `source venv/bin/activate`
 - Install the latest dependencies
   - pip install -r requirements.txt
+- Setup your .env file (reach out in paci-website discord channel for a sample) or copy from [here](https://github.com/orgs/PkFokam-Alumni-Network/discussions/3)

 # HOW TO RUN YOUR SERVER LOCALLY